 Redirect the user to a start page - the user is automatically redirected to a certain page.
 In the example above, trying to play the “Welcome” guide would fail, and could redirect the user to your homepage, where the guide would play flawlessly.

 Start a new tutorial first - the user is automatically taken into another tutorial.
-This is useful if you wish that the user goes through a specific guide before starting the guide that produced the failed behavior.
+This is useful if you wish that the user goes through a specific guide before starting the guide that produced the fail behavior.